KIT-IAI/rapidPF/docs/extension_to_opf.md

-# RapidOPF - Extension to Optimal Power Flow
+# RapidOPF - Extension of RapidPF to Optimal Power Flow

 <!--!!! warning "Extension to optimal power flow = work in progress"
     __The documentation and code is currently being written.